The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: Preliminaries

-A bounded sequence $(x_n)_{n \in \N}$ in a ${\mathrm{II}}_1$ factor~$M$ is central if and only if there is some (equivalently, for any) strong operator dense subset $S \subseteq M,$ we have $[x_n, y] \to 0$ in the strong operator topology for all $y \in S.$ In a ${\mathrm{II}}_1$~factor, these are the same as the centralizing sequences.
+A bounded sequence $(x_n)_{n \in \N}$ in a ${\mathrm{II}}_1$ factor~$M$ is central if and only if for some (equivalently, for any) strong operator dense subset $S \subseteq M$, we have $x_ny-yx_n \to 0$ in the strong operator topology for all $y \in S$.
+In a ${\mathrm{II}}_1$~factor, we claim that the central sequences are the same as the centralizing sequences.
 The implication from ($\beta$) to ($\gamma$) in Proposition~2.8 of~\cite{Connes} shows that centralizing sequences in~$M$ are central.
-For the reverse, in Proposition 2.8($\alpha$) of~\cite{Connes}, we take $\ph$ to be the tracial state~$\ta$.
-Since $[\ta, y] = 0$ for all $y \in M,$ the implication from ($\alpha$) to ($\gamma$) there shows that central sequences in~$M$ are centralizing.
+For the reverse, in Proposition 2.8($\alpha$) of~\cite{Connes}, we take $\ph$ there to be the tracial state~$\ta$.
+Since $[\ta, y] = 0$ for all $y \in M$, the implication from ($\alpha$) to ($\gamma$) there shows that central sequences in~$M$ are centralizing.

 \begin{definition} Let $M$ be a ${\mathrm{II}}_1$ factor with separable predual.
 The {\emph{Connes invariant}} $\ch (M)$ is the subgroup of the outer automorphism group ${\operatorname{Out}} (M) = \Aut (M) / {\operatorname{Inn}} (M)$ obtained as the center of the image under the quotient map of the group of approximately inner automorphisms. \end{definition}